How to Do Bar Inventory: 2023 Guide

 How much profit do bars make on alcohol?

 Maintaining bar inventory is a necessary task in a well-managed restaurant.
 It requires attention to detail and the consistent participation of your whole team.
-It can be a big undertaking, but the good news is that the more you perform physical inventory counts, the faster they get.
-If you do not currently have an efficient inventory process, the most important step you can take is to begin.
+Though it can be a big undertaking, the good news is that the more you perform physical inventory counts, the faster they get.
+If you do not currently have an efficient inventory process, the most important step you can take is simply to begin.

-A well-integrated POS like REVEL can be an incredible partner in helping maintain your inventory.
-The reporting power that a POS provides can improve accuracy, save time, and provide detailed reports that might be tedious to develop on your own.
+A POS-integrated inventory app like MarketMan can be an incredible partner in helping maintain your inventory.
+It can improve accuracy, save time, and provide detailed reports that might be tedious to develop on your own.
 MarketMan integrates with virtually every popular restaurant POS system.
 Visit MarketMan to learn more.